Skip to main content

 08:00 – Breakfast (Hosted by City of Edmonton)

-Presenter: Tarek Fathelbab, Data and Research Team Lead, City of Edmonton
+Presenter: Vivian Michael, Data Analyst, City of Edmonton

 Description: This presentation will introduce the Canadian Index of Multiple Deprivation (CIMD) and explore how the model can be used to better understand patterns of social and economic disadvantage across communities.
 The session will walk through the four dimensions of deprivation within the CIMD framework and demonstrate how these indicators can be applied at the census tract level to support local analysis and decision-making.
 The presentation will also briefly compare the CIMD with other vulnerability frameworks, such as the Social Vulnerability Index, and discuss how multi-dimensional measures of deprivation can help governments and organizations identify areas of need, improve planning, and support more equitable resource allocation.